 1 (c) Unless otherwise provided in the articles of organization the board may take 2 action by affirmative majority vote or assent of the director voting power present at the meeting.
 3 Preliminary Comments 4 Reporter was directed to move the following subsection to a Reporter's Note as a matter 5 of economy and for further discussion of its necessity.
-6 7 8 9 (d) A director who is present at a meeting of the board of directors when action is taken shall be deemed to have assented to the action taken unless: 9 10 (1) the director objects at the beginning of the meeting or promptly upon the 11 12 directors arrival at the meeting and does not thereafter vote for or assent to action taken at the meeting; 12 incernig, 14 (2) the directors assent or abstention from the action is made in a record 15 16 (A) in the minutes of the meeting; or 17 18 (B) the director 19 20 (i) does not vote for or assent to the action taken at the meeting; 20 and 22 23 (ii) delivers notice in a record to the presiding officer of the 24 25 meeting before adjournment or to the cooperative immediately after adjournment of the meeting.
-26 SECTION 617.
+6 (d) A director who is present at a meeting of the hourd of directors when action is taken 7 8 (d) A director who is present at a meeting of the board of directors when action is taken shall be deemed to have assented to the action taken unless: 9 10 11 (1) the director objects at the beginning of the meeting or promptly upon the directors arrival at the meeting and does not thereafter vote for or assent to action taken at the 12 meeting; 13 14 (2) the directors assent or abstention from the action is made in a record 15 16 17 (A) in the minutes of the meeting; or 17 18 (B) the director 19 (B) the director 20 (i) does not vote for or assent to the action taken at the meeting; 21 and 22 23 (ii) delivers notice in a record to the presiding officer of the 22 23 24 meeting before adjournment or to the cooperative immediately after adjournment of the meeting.
+25 26 SECTION 617.
 COMMITTEES.
 27 (a) Unless otherwise provided by the organic rules a board of directors may create 28 one or more committees and appoint one or more directors to serve on the committee.
 29 (b) Unless otherwise provided by the organic rules, the creation of a committee 30 and appointment of directors to a committee shall be in accordance with Section 511 or Section 31 515.
-32 (c) Unless otherwise provided by the organic rules, each committee may exercise
+2.2 32 (c) Unless otherwise provided by the organic rules, each committee may exercise